-What is the Survival Personality and How It Shapes Our Lives?
+Survival Personality: How It Shapes Our Lives

 Survival personality is developed to survive in a nonempathic environment.